Learning from Neighbors about a Changing State: Updating and equilibrium

-(see Example 4.4 of \citet*{kay1993fundamentals}).
-This gives $\mathbb{E}[\theta_{t}\mid s_{i,t},(\bm{a}_{N_{i},t-\ell})_{\ell=1}^{m}]$ (recall that this is the $a_{i,t}$ the agent will play).
-Expression (\ref{eq:action_formula}) is a linear combination of the agent's signal and the observed actions; the coefficients in this linear combination depend on the matrix $\bm{V}_{t-1}$ (but not on realizations of any random variables).
-In (\ref{eq:action_formula}) we use our assumption of an improper prior.\footnote{As we have mentioned, this is for convenience and without loss of generality.
-Our analysis applies equally to any proper normal prior for $\theta_{t}$: To get an agent's estimate of $\theta_{t}$, the formula in (\ref{eq:action_formula}) would simply be averaged with a constant term accounting for the prior, and everyone could invert this deterministic operation to recover the same information from others' actions.}
+The information of agent $(i,t)$ at time $t$ may be represented as a random vector We will calculate the conditional expectation $\mathbb{E}[\theta_{t} \mid \bm{z}_{i,t}]$ in terms of a covariance matrix constructed from $(i,t)$'s observations, where $\bm{V}_{N_{i},t-1}$ is the submatrix of $\bm{V}_{t-1}$ corresponding to indices in $i$'s neighborhood.\footnote{We rewrite $\rho^{\ell}a_{j,t-\ell}-\theta_t=\rho(\rho^{\ell-1}a_{j,t-\ell}-\theta_{t-1}) - \nu_t$, where $\operatorname{Var}[\nu_t]=1$.
+The covariances of the term in parentheses are entries of $\bm{V}_{t-1}$.
+For the block structure, note the private signal errors $\eta_{i,t}$ are independent of events before $t$.} Now we have the following formula for best-response actions, which, for simplicity, we give in the case where the agent has an improper prior\footnote{Our analysis extends immediately to any proper normal prior for $\theta_{t}$: To get an agent's estimate of $\theta_{t}$, the formula in (\ref{eq:action_formula}) would simply be averaged with a constant term accounting for the prior, and everyone could invert this deterministic operation to recover the same information from others' actions.} about $\theta_t$.

+Expression (\ref{eq:action_formula}) is a linear combination of the agent's signal and the observed actions; the weights in this linear combination depend on the matrix $\bm{V}_{t-1}$, but \emph{not} on realizations of any random variables.
+Section \ref{OA-sec:details_updating} of the online Appendix gives the details of the standard calculations underlying the formula.